-If you own a Colorado business or work at a state agency, YOU can!
-On October 30, 2019, Governor Jared Polis issued an Executive Order stating that the Colorado Digital ID may be accepted as a legal form of personal identification for use in Colorado.
+If you own a Colorado business or work at a state agency, you can!
+On Oct.
+30, 2019, Governor Jared Polis issued an Executive Order stating that the Colorado Digital ID may be accepted as a legal form of personal identification for use in Colorado.
 Colorado businesses are encouraged to accept the Digital ID, and all executive branch agencies may accept the Digital ID as a method to prove a person's identity.

 Colorado State Patrol began accepting Digital ID on Nov.
 30, 2020.
 Local law enforcement agencies across the state are beginning to accept it, too.
-Not all law enforcement agencies accept Colorado Digital ID at this time and may continue to require a physical driver license or state ID card.
-For this reason, Coloradans need to carry their physical ID.
+Not all law enforcement agencies accept Colorado Digital ID at this time and may continue to require a physical driver license or state-issued ID card.
+For this reason, Coloradans still need to carry their physical ID.

 State Liquor & Marijuana Rules

 The Secretary of State published the following Department of Revenue rules for liquor and marijuana merchant verification of age and identity:

 Colorado Liquor Rules: Reference CCR 203-2, Regulation 47-912 - Identification, paragraph A, number 1 which states that verification of age can be done by "Producing adequate identification of age, including any verified digital identification, that is valid and unexpired..."

 Colorado Marijuana Rules: Reference CCR 212-3, 3-405 – Identification, paragraph C which states that "any valid and verified digital identification" of a driver license or state ID is deemed adequate.